Shivamara II

-Shivamara II was the son of Sripurusha and ruled the Western Ganga Dynasty from 788 – 816 C.E.
-He was also a noted scholar in Kannada, Sanskrit and Prakrit.
+Shivamara II or Saigotta Shivamara was the son of Sripurusha and ruled the Western Ganga Dynasty from 788 – 816 C.E.
+He was also a noted an important patron of Jainism.
+He was also known as a scholar, writing works such as "Gajashtaka" (in Kannada), "Gajamathakalpana" (in Sanskrit), and Sethubandha (in Prakrit), though these texts are now lost.
+According to historian Kamath, he is considered to be one of the famous kings of the Western Ganga Dynasty.

 He succeeded to the Ganga throne during a time when the Rashtrakuta were the empire on the rise in South India and the Deccan.

+Reign

+Shivamāra II ascended the throne after his father Sripurusha and faced repeated conflict with the rising Rashtrakuta power.
+Captured multiple times by King Dhruva Dharavarsha and later Govinda III, he was imprisoned for refusing tribute.
+Still, he repeatedly rebelled and regained his throne, dying fighting for independence around 816 CE.

 Conflict with Rashtrakuta

 The Rashtrakuta monarch Dhruva Dharavarsha defeated Shivamara in Mudagunduru and took the Ganga king captive.
 The Rashtrakuta then took direct control of the Gangavadi with the appointment of Kambharasa, son of Dhruva Dharavarsha as its governor.
 He was later released, only to be imprisoned again during the rule of Govinda III when he refused to pay the Rashtrakuta tribute.
 Shivamara II again was released only to defy the Rashtrakuta yoke by waging wars.
 He died fighting them in 816.
 Manne near Bangalore was one of his capitals during this time.

-In spite of being imprisoned on multiple occasions and being at constant war, he found the time to write literary works, including Gajashtaka in Kannada, Gajamathakalpana in Sanskrit and Sethubandha in Prakrit.

-According to historian Kamath, he is considered to be one of the famous kings of the Western Ganga Dynasty.
+Religion and Patronage

+A staunch Follower of Jainism, Shivamāra II undertook extensive temple-building and granted land to Jain monasteries at Shravanabelagola, Kummadavāda, Hebbalaguppe, and Mulivalli.
+He continued the Ganga dynasty's legacy of religious patronage and is credited with commissioning the Chandraprabha Basadi and other early basadis.